lostpfg/VGA_Controller/README.md

 			|                                         |
 			- - - - - - - - - - - - - - - - - - - - - -

-Using the arrow keys character moves on the screen in the corresponding direction by X or Y pixels defined by the character's dimensions(default 16*8).
-Moving offset (speed) can be adjusted and increased up to 4*X,Y using +,- keys.
+Using the arrow keys character moves on the screen in the corresponding direction by X or Y pixels defined by the character's dimensions*(default 16x8)*.
+Moving offset *(speed)* can be adjusted and increased up to 4xX,Y using +,- keys.
 In the case where the character region reaches the limits of the visible screen, character region is being  folded to the oposite side of the screen.

 ### Colour change
-The color of the active pixels (default white) of a character can be changed by pressing the keys r, g and b.
-Every press of such a key increases the caracter's respective color (3-bits) component.
-Furthermore, user has the option to change the color of the background (default black) by pressing the key 'i'.
+The color of the active pixels *(default white)* of a character can be changed by pressing the keys r, g and b.
+Every press of such a key increases the caracter's respective color *(3-bits)* component.
+Furthermore, user has the option to change the color of the background *(default black)* by pressing the key 'i'.
 In this case using the above exactly procedure color of the background component can be changed.
 A press of the key 'i' switches changing color mode back to character's region and vise versa.

 ### Character flash
 By pressing the key 'f' character starts to flash on the screen with frequency depending on the clock defined on the flashClk module.